hananedupouy/LLMs-in-Finance/README.md

 # LLMs-in-Finance
-LLMs in Finance - Generative AI - AI Agents
+LLMs in Finance - Generative AI - RAG - AI Agents

-In this repo, I will be sharing knwoledge about LLMs uses cases in Finance
+In this repo, I will be sharing knwoledge about LLMs' use cases in Finance.